 B. Is adequately reinforced and capable of containing and supporting the reflector and lamp socket.

-C. Has aflexible permanent-set and heat-resistant waterproof gasket between the housing and door frame
+C. Has a suitably attached but readily removable flexible permanent-set and heat-resistant waterproof gasket between the housing and door frame, which when compressed when the door frame is closed forms a weatherproof seal.

 Furnish weepholes in the luminaire housing or cover as required for drainage.